andrewarrow/blackhole/README.md

 then 8, towards infinity and then finally back to no more when your liver was formed or your heart or when anything was finally done.

+But get back to Quantum Physics, how can there be multiple realities?
+Well, 1+1+2+4+5+7+8=28 but also 27+1.

+Meaning at the number 27 you have branch to get back to same timeline as person you took path 1+1+2+4+5+7+8.

+But at 29 what are you going to do?
+Well, 29-1 works, so does 30-2 and a bunch of other ways to add to 28.
+But after a while it starts to look like:

+19383472749239785 - 19383472749239757 = 28

+which works, you can get there from those two numbers but wow, seems like a hard path, impossible you might say.

+So all possible many worlds are collapsing, but sometimes you can Indiana Jones a seven step 1+1+2+4+5+7+8 solution very very quicky, or sometimes you can just take the eazy 27+1 two step path.
+But you end up back on same timeline.

+There aren't these crazy amount of infinite other worlds.
+There's just a few.
+And you are slipping in and out of them all the time.

+So knowing we are IN a super computer, lets build our computers to be more like the big nature computer we are in with the SUN,DAY,and ROTATION all going in loops that seem infinite.
+They can take billions of years!

+We need three threads all running the same code but with different bits.
+One thread will use our normal type of base 2 zero and one binary computer thread we are all used to.
+The next thread will use qbits and be base 3 three six and zero triany computer thread used today only by IBM, Google, and places like dwavesys.
+And the final thread uses 9 qbits and be base 9, a new type of computer thread like the sun!